 If you plan to work with someone, you should know who they are and what they are selling.
-Learn the history behind the brand, their mission, target market, the industry and really know the product or service, as it is what you are ultimately selling.
-Start with the brands website.
+Learn the history behind the brand, its mission, target market, the industry and really know the product or service, as it is what you are ultimately selling.
+Start with the brand’s website.
 Usually, you can find company information, mission statement, a list of employees and product information.
-Then you have social networks like Facebook, Twitter, Instagram and LinkedIn.
-You can learn a lot about the company and their customers from following them, watching the things they post and how customers interact.
+Then you have social networks like Facebook, Twitter, Instagram, and LinkedIn.
+You can learn a lot about the company and itsl customers from following them, watching the things they post and how customers interact.
 This is why hashtags exist.
 LinkedIn is mainly for professional networking, so the people you’re looking to know are usually there, as well as information about them.
 It also opens up the possibility of networking opportunities.
 Wikipedia is also great as the articles provide links designed to guide the user to related pages with additional information.
-Then of course you have your handy dandy web search.
+Then, of course, you have your handy dandy web search.
 Use relevant search terms like ‘sponsor,’ ‘sponsorship,’ ‘market’ and ‘marketing.’
 Just make sure your sources are reliable.
 If it’s on the interwebs it must be true, right?
 If the websites you are getting information from are places like farangisafuckingscamtheyneversentmyshirtandatemycat.co.uk or iamathirteenyearoldshitfacefromredditwholovestakeflight.unreliable.com, they don’t list any sources and look like they’ve been designed by a blind meth head, just remember to thoroughly evaluate the research and quadruple check less sketchy sources for consistency.
 Otherwise, company headquarters ninja missions and researching the CEO’s wife are generally unsound practices; save as a last resort.

 BRANDS TARGET AUDIENCE